artturimatias/oscari-ES/README.md

 # OSCARI-es

-ElasticSearch 5.6.16 for Oscari museum system (or any dockerised CollectiveAccess installation) Finnish CollectiveAccess container setup for Oscari can be found here: [https://github.com/artturimatias/CollectiveAccess](https://github.com/artturimatias/CollectiveAccess)
+ElasticSearch 5.6.16 for Oscari museum system (or any dockerised CollectiveAccess installation).
+Finnish CollectiveAccess container setup for Oscari can be found here: [https://github.com/artturimatias/CollectiveAccess](https://github.com/artturimatias/CollectiveAccess)

 based on: